 Blackpool Carnival

-Blackpool Carnival is Back!
+Blackpool Carnival is CANCELLED

 The original Blackpool Carnival was a spectacular, huge event held in 1923.
 Local volunteers resurrected it in 2017 in a bid to create an event for local people and the community.
 A few years ago, the Blackpool group gained £10,000 from the Lottery fund to pay for its revival.